stakater/kubestackplus-docs/content/managed-addons/argocd/overview.md

 1. **Multi-Cluster and Multi-Tenancy:** ArgoCD supports managing multiple Kubernetes clusters and enables you to define different sets of applications and configurations for each cluster.
 It also provides support for multi-tenancy, allowing you to securely manage applications across different teams or organizations.

-1. **Rollbacks and Rollouts:** With ArgoCD, you can easily roll back to previous application versions or progressively roll out new versions using strategies like blue-green or canary deployments.
+1. **Rollbacks and Roll outs:** With ArgoCD, you can easily roll back to previous application versions or progressively roll out new versions using strategies like blue-green or canary deployments.
 This gives you the flexibility to test changes and ensure a smooth transition without affecting the stability of your applications.

 1. **Application Synchronization and Health Monitoring:** ArgoCD continuously monitors the state of your applications and performs synchronization to ensure that the desired state matches the actual state.
 It provides detailed insights into the health of your applications, helping you identify and resolve issues quickly.